mgifford/openpats/EARL+JSON-LD.md

 - level_aa:  http://www.w3.org/WAI/WCAG2AA-Conformance
 - level_aaa: http://www.w3.org/WAI/WCAG2AAA-Conformance

 ## Evaluation
-An evaluation is the process of testing the accessibility of a website according to WCAG-EM.
+An evaluation is the process of testing the accessibility of a digital tool according to OpenPATS.
 Objects of type Evaluation contains the data generated as part of the evaluation.

 Special: The @language property of JSON-LD will be used by the Report